paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-042-private-foundations-and-certain-other-tax-exempt-organizations.md

   (D) is a political organization described in section 527(e)(1).

-(2) **Covered employee** — For purposes of this section, the term “covered employee” means any employee (including any former employee) of an applicable tax-exempt organization if the employee—
+(2) **Covered employee** — For purposes of this section, the term “covered employee” means any employee of an applicable tax-exempt organization (or any predecessor of such an organization) and any former employee of such an organization (or predecessor) who was such an employee during any taxable year beginning after December 31, 2016.

-  (A) is one of the 5 highest compensated employees of the organization for the taxable year, or

-  (B) was a covered employee of the organization (or any predecessor) for any preceding taxable year beginning after December 31, 2016.

 (3) **Remuneration** — For purposes of this section: